quantiota/AI-Agent-Farm/docker/README.md

 ### 2 Setup Environment Variables

-Firstly, you will want to create an '**.env**' file in the docker folder with the following variables:
+Since the '**.env**' file already exists in the docker folder, please update it to include or modify the necessary variables as needed for your setup:

 ```